Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/index.md

 # Introduction

-Mobile Notification Package adds support for scheduling local one-time or repeatable notifications on Android and iOS platforms.
+Mobile Notification package adds support for scheduling local one-time or repeatable notifications on Android and iOS platforms.

 ### Requirements